Mo-Fr 8.00 am - 12.00 am and 1.00 pm - 5.00 pm

 Purpose of the service

-The purpose of the prenatal expert assessment is not to make decisions on behalf of the woman or to direct her toward a specific choice.
-It aims to provide sufficiently precise and reliable information so that the woman and her family can make informed and calm decisions.
+The purpose of an expert prenatal evaluation is not to make decisions on behalf of the woman or to steer her toward a particular choice.
+It aims to provide precise and reliable information so that the woman and her family can make their own decisions in an informed and thoughtful manner.

 Sulge